Pros and Cons of Refinancing Your Auto Loan

 • Lower Payments

-In most circumstances, your first car loan covered the entire price of your vehicle.
+In most circumstances, your first car loan covers the entire price of your vehicle.
 When you refinance, your loan will be much lower than the original loan, which may significantly lower the amount you pay per month.

 • Change Lenders